 Panasonic GX85 versus Panasonic ZS100

-The Panasonic Lumix DMC-GX85 (called Panasonic GX80 in some regions) and the Panasonic Lumix DMC-ZS100 (called Panasonic TZ100 in some regions) are two digital cameras that were officially introduced, respectively, in April 2016 and January 2016.
+The Panasonic Lumix DMC-GX85 (called Panasonic GX80 in some regions) and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were revealed to the public, respectively, in April 2016 and January 2016.
 The GX85 is a mirrorless interchangeable lens camera, while the ZS100 is a fixed lens compact.
 The cameras are based on a Four Thirds (GX85) and an one-inch sensor.
 The GX85 has a resolution of 15.8 megapixel, whereas the ZS100 provides 20 MP.

-The physical size and weight of the Panasonic GX85 and the Panasonic ZS100 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The side-by-side display below illustrates the physical size and weight of the Panasonic GX85 and the Panasonic ZS100.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the GX85 – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic ZS100 is notably smaller (17 percent) than the Panasonic GX85.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic ZS100 is considerably smaller (17 percent) than the Panasonic GX85.
 In this context, it is worth noting that neither the GX85 nor the ZS100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the ZS100 has a lens build in, whereas the GX85 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the GX85 and their specifications in the Micro Four Thirds Lens Catalog.